Richie Ramsay

 Richie Ramsay (born 15 June 1983) is a Scottish professional golfer who plays on the European Tour.

 Ramsay played in the 2005 Walker Cup and, in 2006, became the first British golfer in almost a century to win the U.S. Amateur.

 Ramsay turned professional in 2007, and played two seasons on the second tier Challenge Tour, winning twice in 2008.
 He has played on the European Tour since 2009, winning three times.

-Personal life
+Early life

-Ramsay was born in Aberdeen.
-He is an honorary member of Royal Aberdeen Golf Club and was a student at Stirling University in Scotland, where he graduated in 2007.
+In 1983, Ramsay was born in Aberdeen, Scotland.
+He is an honorary member of Royal Aberdeen Golf Club and attended Hazlehead Academy before becoming a student at Stirling University in Scotland, where he graduated in 2007.

 Amateur career

 Ramsay won the Scottish Amateur Open Stroke Play Championship in 2004, and the Irish Amateur Open Championship in 2005.
 He went on to represent Great Britain & Ireland in the Walker Cup later that year.

 In 2006, Ramsay won the U.S. Amateur, defeating American John Kelly 4 & 2 in the 36-hole final.
 He was the first British player to win the championship since 1911, and the first Scot since 1898.
 He topped the first edition of the World Amateur Golf Ranking, which was issued by the R&A on 23 January 2007.

 After playing in the 2007 Masters Tournament, U.S. Open and Open Championship, for which he had qualified through his U.S. Amateur victory, Ramsay turned professional.